NOAA-PMEL/EcoFOCI_AutoAnalysis/README.md

   + erddap product generation from existing erddap datasets
   + example generation of visualizations, including use of non-local dataset

-It is also a source for testing github integrations, github Actions, and other tools/examples that could be useful for the EcoFOCI repository (auto-linting, auto-config updates, etc)
+It is also a source for testing GitHub integrations, GitHub Actions, and other tools/examples that could be useful for the EcoFOCI repository (auto-linting, auto-config updates, etc)

 ## Extended Description